-She was one of the first women in the United States to receive the coveted rank of “Silver Glove” (Black Belt Equivalent) in Boxe Francaise Savate, after just a few years of training.
-Shortly afterward, she was voted the first female president of the American Federation of Boxe Francaise Savate.
+JoAnn Wabisca is a master martial artist and teacher.
+She became one of the first women in the United States to receive the coveted rank of “Silver Glove” (Black Belt Equivalent) in Boxe Francaise Savate.
+Shortly afterward she was voted the first female president of the American Federation of Boxe Francaise Savate.

-JoAnn continued training, earning instructor’s certification in Muay Thai (under Kru Surapuk Jamjuntr and Kru Saekson Janjira) and Jeet Kune Do (under Sifu Jerry Poteet and Sifu Fran Joseph).
-Even after suffering a debilitating knee injury that led to a complete ACL replacement, in 2003 she won the U.S. Championship in Boxe Francaise Savate Assaut, which later led to competition in the World Cup of Boxe Francaise Savate in Plovdiv, Bulgaria, where she claimed the title of World Vice-Champion (No. 2 in the world) after fighting five times in less than 24 hours!
+JoAnn earned instructor’s certification in Muay Thai and in Jeet Kune Do (under Bruce Lee’s direct student Sifu Jerry Poteet and his wife Sifu Fran Joseph).
+Even after suffering a debilitating knee injury which led to a complete ACL replacement, in 2003 she won the US Championship in Boxe Francaise Savate Assaut, which later led to competition in the World Cup of Boxe Francaise Savate in Plovdiv, Bulgaria where she claimed a world title after fighting 5 times in less than 24 hours!

 An expert in fitness, in 2005 JoAnn also won the California State Title as a “Figure” competitor which is a form of body building where form and symmetry of the body is emphasized.

 Ms. JoAnn Wabisca is a unique woman who embodies the essence of diversity, unity and health.
 Born of Métis Cree descent in British Columbia, Canada, JoAnn’s life path of social consciousness began early as she watched her Uncles work tirelessly in her community and on nearby Native Reservations.